Fried Cornbread Stuffing Balls

 - Set each stuffing ball on a plate and allow to sit for a few minutes to allow the coating to stick.

-- Heat oil in a deep-fryer or large saucepan to 375F.
+- Heat 2-3 inches oil in a deep fryer or large saucepan to 375F.

-- Working batches of 4 or 5, carefully place the cornbread dressing balls in the oil and fry until all sides are golden brown.
+- Working batches of 4 or 5, carefully fry the stuffing balls in the oil until all sides are golden brown.

 - Remove to a paper-towel-lined plate to drain.